-Paradise Dam is located approximately 20 kilometres north-west of Biggenden and 80 kilometres south-west of Bundaberg.
+Paradise Dam is located approximately 20km north-west of Biggenden and 80km south-west of Bundaberg.
 It is owned, managed and operated by Sunwater.

 Record flooding events in the region in 2013 caused significant damage to Paradise Dam.

 The Queensland Government and Sunwater are working closely with key stakeholders on a number of initiatives to ensure the safety of downstream communities, as well as ongoing water security for the Burnett region.

 Commission of inquiry

 The fully independent Paradise Dam Commission of Inquiry examined the structural and stability issues with Paradise Dam.

 The commission was established on 6 December 2019 with the appointment of John Byrne AO RFD as Chair and Commissioner, and Emeritus Professor John Carter AM as Commissioner